mjdamgaard/UP-Web-Project/README.md

 all semantic statements, which consist of a predicate and a subject Term, can be rated by each user on a continuous rating scale, namely with values running from 0 to 10 (with floating point values in between).
+This value denotes the degree to which the user deems the statement to be true, like when answering a survey.
+A rating value of 5 thus signifies a neutral degree, meaning that the statement is deemed neither to be particularly true/fitting for the subject nor false/unfitting.
+A rating value towards 0 then of course means 'very false/unfitting' and a rating value towards 10 means 'very true/fitting.'

 As an example, a user could choose to rate the previously mentioned movie with respect to "is good" and submit a rating value of, say, 9.2 for that, and also